Washington braces for a long, hot summer slog of politics | Taiwan News

 The White House is immersed in allegations of scandal.
 Congressional Republicans are ensnared in their own divisions.

-Instead of movement on health care, taxes and more, GOP control figures to produce a grim summer slog as lawmakers and the Trump administration grind it out into August and beyond.
+Instead of movement on health care, taxes and more, partisan differences and even infighting within the ranks of majority Republicans figure to produce a grim summer slog as lawmakers and the Trump administration grind it out into August and beyond.

-That's traditionally summer vacation time in Washington, D.C., when Congress goes on a five-week recess, and much of the rest of the town follows suit to escape the stultifying heat and humidity.
+That's traditionally summer vacation time in Washington, D.C., a time when Congress goes on a five-week recess and much of the rest of the town follows suit to escape the stultifying heat and humidity.
 President Barack Obama would embark on an extended annual visit to Martha's Vineyard.

 Whether results will improve remains to be seen.
 The Senate is currently tied in knots trying to produce the "Obamacare" repeal-and-replace bill Republicans have promised for years.
-Bunkered in the White House as Russia-U.S. election details unspool, President Donald Trump has not been seen for days, though he did grant an interview to the Christian Broadcasting Network to announce he'd be "very angry" if Congress fails to produce on health care.
+As Russia-U.S. election details have unspooled, President Donald Trump has not been seen for days, though he did grant an interview to the Christian Broadcasting Network to announce he'd be "very angry" if Congress failed to produce on health care.

 Despite Trump's low approval ratings and the relentless developments involving Russia's election meddling — which now feature Donald Trump Jr. in a starring role — the president still commands loyalty from a significant slice of the GOP base.
 So few elected Republicans want to cross him by criticizing him over Russia, much less provoke his anger.